housamzriouil/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-11. It is the addition
+12. Noise is a buffer